fredriktre/ApprenticeDocumentation/Rust/README.md

         let x: u8 = 4;
         let y: i32 = x | Even if the x is a integer, they are different types.

 Comment on tutorial episode 5: From NorteX:
     For anyone interested, the Result() in Rust can be somewhat compared to a Promise inside JS, just not asynchronous.
 But essentially it means it can be successful (and return Ok, or in JS .then) or unsuccessful (and return an Err, or in JS . catch).

 Prelude:
     The prelude is the list of things that Rust automatically imports into every Rust program.
 It's kept as small as possible, and is focused on things, particularly traits, whic are used in almost every single Rust program.

 Crate:
     The name for libraries.

 Module:
-        A piece of functionality
+    A piece of functionality.

+let x: u8 = 9; // range = 0 - 255
+let y: i8 = 10; // range =  -128 - 127
+let z = x + y // This won't work, the types doesn't match!
+If they had the same type, then it works. let x: u8 = 256; | Won't work, it's an overflowing literal!
+Same will happen if this is due to some arithmetic. let x = 255.0f32; | This works.
+We are basically forcing the variable to treat the value as whatever is there. let x = 255.0_f32; | This also works. let x = 124_000i64; | This also works, will return large number. let x = 124_000 as i64; | This also works.. let x = 120 as i8;
+ let y:u8 = 64;

+ let z = x / (y as i8); | this works!
+ let z = x / y as i8; | this also works!
+let x = (i32::max as i64) + 1;
+let z:i32 = x as i32 | this overflows